tloeber/MLOps-best-practices/ML/readme.md

 # Building a state-of-the-art ML ecosystem
-- Try to **leverage cloud provider's managed ML platform** (Sagemaker for AWS, Vertex AI for GCP).
-  Databricks'
-  Managed MLFlow may also be a good choice that works with all three major cloud providers, especially if you're already leveraging Databricks (their Lakehouse Platform is a game changer for data engineering!).
-There are only few companies (large tech companies) that have  the resources, expertise, and custom requirements to compete with AWS's or Google's offerings - almost everyone else is just going to be reinventing the wheel.
+- Try to **leverage cloud managed ML platform**.
+The most mature solutions are offered by the major cloud providers (Sagemaker for AWS, Vertex AI for GCP) as well as Databricks (Managed MLFlow).
+There are only few companies (large tech companies) that have  the resources, expertise, and custom requirements to compete with AWS's or Google's offerings - almost everyone else is mainly going to be reinventing the wheel.
 - The next best alternative is to **mix and match your cloud provider's ML platform with **specialized offerings****, e.g., Tecton as a feature platform, MLFlow's Model Registry, Seldon for model serving.